alphagov/forms/design/features/routing/README.md

 <br>

-### What is branching and exit pages
+### What are branching and exit pages

-This feature introduces additional functionality to the form building tool to allow form creators to add secondary skip logic to a later question to create two unique branches for form fillers to go.
-This means you can skip someone to a later question in a form based on their response to a question where they have to select one answer from a list, otherwise people who continue to the next question in the form can then be skipped over the unnecessary questions later.
+This feature introduces additional functionality to the form building tool to allow form creators to add secondary skip logic to a later question.
+This creates two unique branches that form fillers can go down.

+As before, you can skip someone to a later question in a form based on their response to a question where they have to select one answer from a list.
+But while people who select any other answer will still continue to the next question, you can now make them skip one or more questions later in the form.
+You can also direct them to a page that lets them exit the form, for example if they're not eligible.

 #### Branching and exit pages user stories